dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

   - But Loads have to be low on synchronisation overhead
 - Intel x86/x64
   - The strongest memory model among all hardware
+    - Loads are acquire by default
+    - Stores are release by default
     - Does not reorder Loads with Loads
     - Does not reorder Stores with Stores
     - Does not reorder Stores with earlier Loads